 New Environmental Impact Assessment and Revised Environmental Impact Statement

-1. A Contractor shall conduct a new Environmental Impact Assessment and submit a revised Environmental Impact Statement when:
+1. A Contractor shall conduct a new Environmental Impact Assessment and submit a revised Environmental Impact Statement in accordance with regulation 57 when:

-(a) A Material Change to an existing Plan of Work is proposed which is likely to adverse Environmental Effects
+(a) A Material Change to an existing Plan of Work is proposed which is likely to cause adverse Environmental Effects that are unable to be mitigated by the measures identified in the previous Environmental Impact Assessment,

 (b) A Material Change in the Marine Environment is detected through monitoring or other data sources which would call for a new or reviewed Environmental Impact Statement,

-(c) described in the Plan of Work is predicted to exceed the impact thresholds set out in the Standards on environmental thresholds
+(c) The Material Change described in the Plan of Work is predicted to exceed the impact thresholds set out in the Standards on environmental thresholds, as well as the impacts identified in the previous Environmental Impact Assessment;

-(d) A relevant Standard,predicted impact has not already been addressed by an Environmental Impact Statement,
+(d) A relevant Standard, activity, or predicted impact has not already been addressed by an Environmental Impact Statement,

-(e) Otherwise deemed necessary by the Commission, in accordance with applicable Standards and taking into account Guidelines, e.g. when changes to an existing Plan of Work is proposed other than the type described under sub-paragraph (1)(a) or when the Commission requests an applicant to its proposed Plan of Work during the application stage under Regulation 14,
+(e) Otherwise deemed necessary by the Commission, in accordance with applicable Standards and taking into account Guidelines, e.g. when changes to an existing Plan of Work is proposed other than the type described under sub-paragraph (1)(a) or [when the Commission considers that the Environmental Impact Statement from the Revised Environmental Impact Assessment is not appropriate under Regulation 7 para.
+(5), or] [if relevant Standards and/or thresholds have been substantially revised, or] when the Commission requests an applicant to amend its proposed Plan of Work during the application stage under Regulation 14, or

+(f) When the Material Change of the proposed Plan of Work require changes in the Environmental Management and Monitoring Plan, due to the impacts identified in the revised Environmental Impact Assessment;

+Regulation 48 bis alt.

+New Environmental Impact Assessment and Revised additional Environmental Impact Statement

+1. A Contractor shall conduct a new Environmental Impact Assessment in accordance with regulation 47ter and submit an additional revised Environmental Impact Statement when:

+(a) A Material Change to an existing Plan of Work is proposed which is likely to increase the adverse Environmental Effects caused by the activities,

+(b) A Material Change in the Marine Environment is detected through monitoring or other data sources which would call for a new or reviewed Environmental Impact Statement,

+(c) An activity described in the Plan of Work is predicted to exceed the impact thresholds set out in the Standards on environmental thresholds,

+(d) A relevant Standard, activity or predicted impact has not already been addressed by an Environmental Impact Statement, or

+(e) Otherwise deemed necessary by the Commission or Council, in accordance with applicable Standards and taking into account Guidelines.